guyluz11/guyluz11/README.md

 [Ultrasonic-thief-capture](https://github.com/guyluz11/ultrasonic-thief-capture) 🕵️ - Raspberry Pi script to capture video of all the people that enters the room.

-[Scripts](https://github.com/guyluz11/Scripts)  🐲 - maybe you will found script that will help you on your journey.
+[Scripts](https://github.com/guyluz11/Scripts)  🐲 - maybe you will found a script that will help you on your journey.

 Other links: [LinkedIn](https://www.linkedin.com/in/guy-luz-7319487a/), [Stack Overflow](https://stackoverflow.com/users/10242854/guy).